 As of September 30, 2017, the valuation allowance was \$266.2 million, of which \$217.1 million is related to U.S. net deferred tax assets and \$49.1 million is related to foreign net deferred tax assets.
 As of September 30, 2016, the valuation allowance was \$245.7 million, of which \$203.7 million is related to U.S. net deferred tax assets and \$42.0 million is related to foreign net deferred tax assets.
-As of September 30, 2015, the valuation allowance was \$305.4 million, of which \$268.7 million is related to U.S. net deferred tax assets and \$36.7 million is related to foreign net deferred tax assets.
-During the year ended September 30, 2017, the Company increased its valuation allowance for deferred tax assets by \$20.5 million of which \$13.4 million is related to an increase in valuation allowance against foreign net deferred tax assets.
-During the year ended September 30, 2016, the Company decreased its valuation allowance for deferred tax assets by \$59.7 million, of which \$65.0 million is related to a decrease in valuation allowance against U.S. net deferred tax assets and \$5.3 million related to an increase in the valuation allowance in the valuation allowance against U.S. net deferred tax assets and \$5.3 million related to an increase in the valuation allowance against foreign net deferred tax assets.
+As of September 30, 2015, the valuation allowance was \$305.4 million, of which \$268.7 million is related to U.S. net deferred tax assets and \$42.0 million is related to U.S. net deferred tax assets and \$36.7 million is related to foreign net deferred tax assets.
+During the year ended September 30, 2017, the Company increased its valuation allowance for deferred tax assets by \$20.5 million of which \$13.4 million is related to an increase in valuation allowance against U.S. net deferred tax assets.
+During the year ended September 30, 2016, the Company decreased its valuation allowance for deferred tax assets.
+During the year ended September 30, 2016, the Company decreased its valuation allowance for deferred tax assets.
+During the year ended September 30, 2016, the Company decreased its valuation allowance for deferred tax assets by \$59.7 million, of which \$65.0 million is related to a decrease in valuation allowance against U.S. net deferred tax assets and \$5.3 million related to an increase in the valuation allowance against foreign net deferred tax assets.